dudung/butiran/content/posts/25/f/45-abm-bc-input.md

 ## inputs
-1. A wall that encircles the world, along with its size and resolution: the total size of the 2D grid and the cell granularity, defined in terms of the number of cells.
+1. A wall that encircles the world, along with its size and resolution: the total size of the 2D grid and the cell granularity, defined in terms of the number of cells. &check;
-2. A bottomless cylindrical container for the mixture, simplified as two parallel walls separated by a specified width (in number of cells), which can move upward at a defined lifting speed.
+2. A bottomless cylindrical container for the mixture, simplified as two parallel walls separated by a specified width (in number of cells). &check;
+3. The cylinder should be able to move upward at a defined lifting speed. &cross;
-3. Agents representing two or three components of the granular mixture.
+4. Agents representing two or three components of the granular mixture. &cross;
-4. A movement probability matrix for each agent, consisting of 9 directional probabilities: up, down, left, right, the four diagonals, and staying in place.
+5. A movement probability matrix for each agent, consisting of 9 directional probabilities: up, down, left, right, the four diagonals, and staying in place. &cross;
-5. Component concentrations in the mixture, with a corresponding encoding scheme for each component.
+6. Component concentrations in the mixture, with a corresponding encoding scheme for each component. &cross;
-6. The initial packing structure of agents inside the container: random fill, lattice arrangement, or layered distribution by component.
+7. The initial packing structure of agents inside the container: random fill, lattice arrangement, or layered distribution by component. &cross;
-7. The simulation stop condition, such as when the container is fully lifted and all agents become stable.
+8. The simulation stop condition, such as when the container is fully lifted and all agents become stable. &cross;
-8. Visualization parameters, including color mapping for each component, output resolution, and the rendering frame interval.
+9. Visualization parameters, including color mapping for each component, output resolution, and the rendering frame interval. &cross;
-9. A random seed for reproducibility (optional, but useful for consistent experimental results and debugging).
+10. A random seed for reproducibility (optional, but useful for consistent experimental results and debugging). &cross;

 Above input specification and design is result of a discussion that refines initial idea [^gpt-4o_2025b].